0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 Beller, Jonathan.
 (2006).
-The cinematic mode of production: attention economy and the society of the spectacle.
+_The cinematic mode of production: attention economy and the society of the spectacle_.
 Hanover, N.H.
 Dartmouth College Press, University Press of New England.
 Print.